 - New WOW #2, led by Icelanders, has no official ties but the co-founders are former WOW air executives

-The first one is not very credible, as we told you (despite many outlets who aren’t travel experts treating the news as if it was a done deal), but the second one could be a bit more promising.
+The first one is not very credible, as we told you (despite many outlets who aren’t travel experts treating the news as if it was a serious venture), but the second one could be a bit more promising.

 Here’s a reminder about this one.
 They will theoretically keep the WOW air name.
 Because the good impression left when stranding thousands of passengers and going bankrupt is something you definitely want to keep and build your new airline on.